Toronto Street Style: A Saga of Girl Crushes

 The story of Amer and Deviations is an interesting one.
 It’s a 25 year old brand, born in Los Angeles.
 The original concept behind Deviations included fetish wear, slits, studs and the like.
 The inspiration behind the aesthetic of a deviated look so to speak was a marriage between ’80s goth from NYC and Rock ‘n Roll L.A.
 The line was dominated by lycra to emphasize the woman’s body at all times.
 Some of Amer’s clients included Cher, Courtney Love and Annie Lennox.
 Deviants for sure.
 The advent of 9/11 brought Amer and Deviations back to Lebanon.
 A small part of the Lebanese culture at the time responded to Amer’s look.
 It wasn’t until Danielle came in and started designing for Deviations with more volume, colours and details, that more and more Lebanese women started warming up to the brand.
 These days a good amount of Lebanese women buy clothes from Deviations to wear abroad.

 Deviations today, with Danielle at the helm, is inspired by fairy tales.
 Such is evident via trims, notions, details and playful colours.
 Many of Danielle’s dresses are embedded by wires that enable the look of the dress to change according to the woman wearing it.
 How fun!
 The brand and Danielle’s fairytales that come with it ensues with a bridal line of hers named Doochi.
 Doochi has not deviated from it’s mother ship entirely.
-The line caters to women who are non conformists, unconventional and unique.1 year ago
+The line caters to women who are non conformists, unconventional and unique.2 years ago